-Today we are going to talk about our personal investments, tips for newbie investors, and why the amount of time your money is invested matters more than picking the perfect stocks, because I know perfection is not required to win at money.
+Today we are going to talk about our personal investments, tips for newbie investors, and why the amount of time your money is invested matters more than picking the perfect stocks.

 How I’m Investing For The Future

 I actually have been investing since the age 21 when I opened up my very first investment account – a Roth IRA.
-I was in college and had very little idea what I was doing, I just knew investing and compound interest would help my money work for me.
+When I was in college I had very little idea what I was doing.
+I knew investing and compound interest would help my money work for me.
 I researched online and found that a lot of people suggested opening accounts at Vanguard so that’s what I did!

 Fast forward over a decade later and as of today, we actually have 6 different investment accounts.
 SIX!
 So I’m going to walk you through them and the purpose for each.

-Penny’s 529 – Each month we invest into a 529 plan account with our state in order to save for our daughter’s college education.
+Each month we invest into a 529 plan account in order to save for our daughter’s college education.
 A 529 plan is a college savings plan that offers tax and financial aid benefits.
-We currently save $25 a month into this account which doesn’t seem like a lot but we do also have family contributing each month as well and plan to add more in the future.
-Since she is a toddler and our state offers free community college we feel like we are in a good place with this investment.
+We currently save $25 a month into this account.
+That doesn’t seem like a lot but we have family contributing as well.
+Since she is a toddler we feel like we are in a good place with this investment.

-Ellevest Account – This is the most recent investment account I opened.
+This is the most recent investment account I opened.
 I started this account in October 2019 after meeting some of the Ellevest team at FinCon.
-I had been looking for a place to invest some for medium term range goals like buying a new house when Penny needs a better school district.
-Ellevest seemed like the perfect fit for my situation because they help you invest based on the goals you want to achieve.
+I had been looking for a place to invest some for medium term range goals.
+These are things like buying a new house for a better school district.
+Ellevest seemed like the perfect fit for my situation because you invest based on the goals you want to achieve.
 I opened this account with a minimal amount since they allow you to open accounts for just $1.

 And that is it!

 Those are all the accounts we have currently and why we use them for our investing!
-It seems like a lot but basically I try to take advantage of all the options available to me for investing because I know that investing my money is the key to financial security in the future.
+It seems like a lot but I try to take advantage of all the options available to me.
+I know that investing my money is the key to financial security in the future.

 I knew early on I would have to be responsible for my financial future.
 When I learned not all jobs had 401ks or pensions, I knew I had to invest more.
 Of course, I knew nothing about what that actually meant and had to teach myself the whole process.
 I read a ton of blogs and learned how I could easily start investing with Vanguard and it has grown from that very first investment over 10 years ago.
 I still watch a lot of videos about investment options and the investments other people are making.

 Unfortunately most of the investment bloggers and YouTubers I watch are men and we women don’t share much about our investments or stock picks.
 I don’t share much about my investments like these channels because my investment style is not exciting.
-I pick mutual funds and contribute over and over with each paycheck.
 I only check my balances quarterly and rebalance things then if needed.
 There isn’t much action but I am investing every month because I know that it matters to my future.